maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 that, the node sends another `GetPublicIdWithEndpoints` request to the bucket address of the modified bucket, as if it had just joined, to obtain the contact information of the *new* close group of its `i`-th bucket and refill it.

+## Churn

+If a node is joining or leaving, the upper layers are informed about it so that they can adapt to the change in the network, e. g. restore the desired replication number of data chunks.
+The nodes that need to act on this are those which are in any close group together with the new/lost node.

+If the new/lost node `n` is/was in any non-full bucket, this is the case:
+We and the lost node are then both close to that bucket address.

+If the bucket `i` is full, then we are not close to any address that disagrees with us in the `i`-th place, so the question is whether `n` is close to any other address we are close to.
+If we have `GROUP_SIZE - 1` or more contacts with higher indices, this is not the case: These would all be closer than `n`.
+Otherwise it *is* the case: Ourselves and `n` are in the close group of `n`'s `i`-th bucket address.

+So a `Churn` event needs to be raised if `n` is in a non-full bucket or we have less than `GROUP_SIZE - 1` contacts with a bucket index greater than `n`'s.

 # Drawbacks